 The NWU Business School have three sites of delivery:

-Potchefstroom Campus on part-time basis; Afrikaans and English on 50/50 basis; with translation services; Saturday mornings;
+Potchefstroom Campus on part-time basis; English; Saturday mornings;

 Vaal Campus on part-time basis; English medium; Monday afternoons;